You are here

 Academic Mobility in U.S. Public Schools: Evidence from Nearly 3 Million Students

-This is an updated version of the paper originally titled "Where are Initially Low-performing Students the Most Likely to Succeed?
-A Multi-state Analysis of Academic Mobility (Preliminary Draft)", released in February 2020.
+This is an update of the August 2021 version of this paper, which was originally published February 2020 with the title "Where are Initially Low-performing Students the Most Likely to Succeed?
+A Multi-state Analysis of Academic Mobility".

 You May Also Be Interested In